Don't have an employee offboarding experience yet? Maybe, it's time

 You see, not all employees are leaving your organization because you did something wrong or because they are unhappy.
 However, a cumbersome, painstaking offboarding process can change all that.

-Employees who are leaving your organization can broadly be categorized into two groups:
+Employees who are leaving your organization can broadly be categorized into three groups:

 Regrettable turnover: This segment include all those employees who are quitting the organization for reasons which are within your control.
 This could include a lack of growth opportunities, an unsupportive manager, a toxic work culture, etc.

 Non-regrettable turnover: This segment includes those employees who are choosing to leave the organization for reasons beyond your control and that could be a change of career path, shift in life priorities, movement to a new city or country, organizational change and so on.

 Unavoidable turnover: This particular segment includes all employees whose roles become redundant and have to be let off by an organization in response to cost-cutting, organizational change, a department being shut down, etc.

 A good offboarding experience can help you: